How to Adjust to Living With Elderly Parents

 The national average to outfit a home for aging in place is $9,500, but in reality, you could spend anywhere from $100 to $100,000.2

 If you’re on a budget, look for free items on Facebook Marketplace, the Nextdoor app, or other similar platforms, and get your wish list out across friends and social networks.
-Community members are often pleased to share useful products that their loved ones no longer need so you can provide home health care for your aging parents.
+Community members are often pleased to share useful products that their loved ones no longer need so you can provide effective home health care for your aging parents.

-Whatever you opt for, it’s wise to:
+Whatever you opt for, it’s wise to start early, establish realistic budgets, and ask for help.

 Balancing Caregiving and Personal Life

 Being a caregiver is not something to take lightly.
-Think about typical flight attendant instructions—they tell you to put on your own oxygen mask before helping anyone else with theirs.
+Think about typical flight attendant instructions –– they tell you to put on your own oxygen mask before helping anyone else with theirs.
 Essentially, this is the type of mindset you need to have when taking care of senior parents, especially in a co-living arrangement.

 A high percentage of caregivers suffer from physical and mental strains that often lead to serious health conditions.
 Studies show that: